GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/message-controller/chat-message-controller.md

 #### Parameters

-  - completion: The completion.
-Will be called on a **callbackQueue** when the network request is finished.
+  - `completion`: The completion.
+Will be called on a **`callbackQueue`** when the network request is finished.

 ### `unflag(completion:)`

-Unflags the message this controller manages.
+Un-flags the message this controller manages.

 ``` swift
 func unflag(completion: ((Error?) -> Void)? = nil)